evmckinney9/ourobyte/README.md

+#### I wrote this using GPT-3 because ChatGPT seems to be having network problems.
+Temperature=0.8

 Here is my markdown text for a Github README.md file.
 I want the prompt part and response part to be separated using an HTML details and summary tags.
 However, inside of this HTML section, I need to write text formatted for Markdown.
 How can I fix this problem, in other words how can I  render Markdown inside of HTML inside of Markdown?
 The example I am providing I have already fed through this exact same prompt once.
 But now I have wrapped it in another layer of html using the ordered list.

 Example: